Photography

 History

-The first school of photography in the United States opened at the Brooklyn Institute, a precursor to the Brooklyn Museum, in 1889.
-Exhibitions of photography began in 1891, and the institution began collecting photographs out of those exhibitions in 1899.
+Exhibitions of photography began at the Brooklyn Museum in 1891, and the institution began collecting photographs out of those exhibitions in 1899.

 Early collecting emphasized the work of the late Pictorialists, such as Adolf Fassbender, D. J. Ruzicka, and Max Thorek.
 A few notable exceptions included acquisitions by Margaret Bourke-White, Youssef Karsh, Gjon Milli, Arnold Newman, Edward Steichen, and Edward Weston, and a full set of Berenice Abbott’s Changing New York.